Gouverneur, New York

-Gouverneur (/gʌvərnər/ GUH-vər-nər) is a town in St. Lawrence County, New York, United States.
+Gouverneur (/gʌvərnɔr/ guh-vər-NOR) is a town in St. Lawrence County, New York, United States.
 As of the 2020 census, the population was 6,551.
 That was down from 7,085 in 2010.
 The town is named after statesman and landowner Gouverneur Morris.

 The Town of Gouverneur contains a village named Gouverneur.
 The town is near the southwestern border of St. Lawrence County and is southwest of Canton, the county seat.

 History

 The region was first settled around 1805.

 The Town of Gouverneur was formed in 1810 from part of the Town of Oswegatchie (previously an area called "Town of Cambria").